canonical/sphinx-docs-starter-pack/readme.rst

 PDF generation requires some system files.
 If these files are not found, a prompt will be presented and the generation will stop.

-Required packages can be installed with:
+On Linux, required packages can be installed with:

 .. code-block:: none